POINT VR

 Developing a virtual reality simulation

-In phase two of this project we will develop our own interactive VR experience to teach students about general relativity.
+We are currently working to develop our own interactive VR experience to teach students about general relativity.
 The concepts included in the simulation will be:

 Spacetime is a smooth fabric.